§6 ch3: Resource Family Assessment and Licensing Process

 License Maintenance and Renewal

-The Children’s Service Worker should encourage the resource provider to set up a bookkeeping system whereby detailed records are kept of expenditures for tax purposes.
+The resource development worker should encourage the resource provider to set up a bookkeeping system whereby detailed records are kept of expenditures for tax purposes.

 A new Foster Family Profile, CD-56 is to be completed at the time of license renewal, unless there is already a current up-to-date profile in the file.The CD-56 is to be updated when there are changes in the household composition that impact the information gathered on the form.

-In order to comply with Council on Accreditation (COA) regarding emergency preparedness, the licensing worker must document that the resource provider has read and understands the Children’s Division’s policy regarding Prevention and Control of Contagious and Infectious Diseases as found in the Missouri Resource Parent Handbook.
+In order to comply with Council on Accreditation (COA) regarding emergency preparedness, the resource development worker must document that the resource provider has read and understands the Children’s Division’s policy regarding Prevention and Control of Contagious and Infectious Diseases as found in the Missouri Resource Parent Handbook.

 Update the appropriate screens in FACES.

-Evaluate a resource provider’s continued eligibility within required license renewal time period.
+Evaluate a resource provider’s continued eligibility at a minimum on a quarterly basis within required license renewal time period.

 A resource provider moving to another county/circuit should be placed on Administrative Hold and not receive any additional placements pending the completion of the license transfer process.